asael697/nortsTest/README.md

 library(nortsTest)
 ```

-Classic hypothesis test for normal distribution such as *Shapiro & Wilk,
+Classic hypothesis test for normality such as *Shapiro & Wilk, Anderson
-Anderson & Darling*, and *Jarque & Bera*, does not perform well on
+& Darling*, or *Jarque & Bera*, do not perform well on dependent data.
-dependent data, therefore, these test can not be used to check models
+Therefore, these tests should not be used to check whether a given time
-asumptions in time series analysis.
-As a simple example, we generate a
+series analysis has been drawn from a Gaussian process.
+As a simple
-stationary ARMA(1,1) model simulated using an t student with 7 degree
+example, we generate a stationary ARMA(1,1) model simulated using an t
-freedom distribution, and perform the Anderson-Darling form *nortest
+student distribution with 7 degrees of freedom, and perform the
-package*.
+Anderson-Darling test from *nortest package*.

 ``` r
 x = arima.sim(100,model = list(ar = 0.32,ma = 0.25),rand.gen = rt,df = 7)